The first-time sale of new or existing securities to the public

-Market Capitalization: The IPO is considered to be successful if the company’s market capitalization is equal to or greater than the market capitalization of industry competitors, within 30 days of the initial public offering.
-Else, the performance of the IPO is in question.
+Market Capitalization: The IPO is considered to be successful if the company’s market capitalization is equal to or greater than the market capitalization of industry competitors within 30 days of the initial public offering.
+Otherwise, the performance of the IPO is in question.

 Market capitalization = Stock Price x Total Number of Company’s Outstanding Shares